tinymce/tinymce-docs/rtc/getting-started.md

 ### Basic static Real-Time Collaboration (RTC) setup

 This example shows how to add the Real-Time Collaboration (RTC) plugin and configure the required options using static values.
-This configuration may be useful for setting up an RTC-enabled editor for initial testing, but not for production environments.
+This configuration may be useful for setting up an RTC-enabled editor for initial testing, but not for production environments as it exposes your sensitive and private data.

 {% include rtc/rtc-min-configuration-example.md %}